-Note that the HTML task reports can be generate by typing rally task report -out=report_name.html.
+Note that the HTML task reports can be generated by typing rally task report -out=report\name.html.
 This command works even if not all subtask are done.

 Let's take a look at the report overview page for a task with multiple subtasks